resource/Front-End-Standards/JavaScript/jQuery.md

-# Resource jQuery Style Guide and Best Practices [WORKING DRAFT]
+# Resource jQuery Style Guide

-Promoting the "Resource Way" of writing performant and maintainable jQuery.
+The "Resource Way" of writing performant and maintainable jQuery.

 ## Table of Contents